manuelarnold/ipcr/README.md

-# ipcr
+# Introduction

-Identify and estimate parameter heterogeneity in structural equation models (SEM) fitted with OpenMx using individual parameter contribution (IPC) regression.
+ipcr is an R package that makes it easy for researchers to study heterogeneity in the parameter estimates of a structural equation model (SEM)  with [individual parameter contribution (IPC) regression](https://psyarxiv.com/sbyux/).
+IPC regression allows regressing SEM parameter estimates on additional covariates. ipcr requires that the SEM is fitted with R package [OpenMx](https://openmx.ssri.psu.edu/).
+As of now, only single-group RAM-type OpenMx models are supported.
+Moreover, the data used to estimate the SEM and the additional covariates need to be complete without any missing values.
 This package is still under development.
-Pleaser report any bugs.
+Please report any bugs.

 # Installation
-If you want to install ipcr from GitHub, use the following commands in R:
+Use the following commands in R to install ipcr from GitHub:

 ```{r, eval=FALSE}
 if (!require(devtools)) {install.packages("devtools")}